Do I qualify for reduced payments or tax credits?

 Why should I utilize the open enrollment?

 Health insurance protects you from unexpected, high medical costs.
 You also pay less for covered in-network care because of our partnership with Avera Medical Group.
 You receive free preventive care, including wellness exams and vaccines and, depending on your age, preventive screenings like mammography and colon tests.
 Here are some key things to know about what you pay, what insurance pays, and how to get the most from your plan.

 Download our Consumer Insights for Health Insurance.

 What if I already have health insurance?

-You can still update your application during this extended enrollment period.
+Don’t forget: you need to re-enroll in your health insurance plan year after year.
+Therefore, open enrollment is a great time to ensure you still have the right plan for you and your family.
 If you picked a high deductible plan during the initial enrollment period, but your circumstances have changed, you can update to a plan more suited to your needs.

 What is open enrollment vs. a qualifying life event?

 Open enrollment generally occurs once a year and is the time when you can make changes to your health coverage.
 Outside of open enrollment, you’re able to apply for new health insurance coverage or update your current coverage if you experience a qualifying life event.
 For example, if you get married or have a baby.

 Once I enroll, when does my plan start?

 During this enrollment and outside of the general open enrollment, your plan starts the first day of the following month after you enroll.
 For example, if you enroll for a plan in February, your plan will start March 1.